top of page

 In the interests of efficiency and avoiding a ‘too many chefs’ situation, I prefer to do the bulk of the initial heavy lifting by myself.
 But I am completely open to all mixing suggestions if you think you have a helpful solution that I haven’t yet applied (sometimes, a different perspective is what’s needed!).
 And, when minor details need to be handled in a specific way that is difficult to communicate, I offer ‘live mix-streams’ via Zoom and Audiomovers, where we can go through a mix together and solve any niggly problems in real time.
 I usually reserve these sessions for when the majority of the work has already been done (so towards the end of a mixing process).
 But we can always have a call at the start to discuss any particular directions you want to take!

-• 5.
-Do we REALLY get unlimited revisions?
+• Do we really get unlimited revisions?

 • 6.
 What’s the deal with the deposit?